 God), enabling them to make wise decisions.

-good intuition are able to read (or correctly evaluate) their people,
+good intuition are able to correctly evaluate their people,

 resources, trends and themselves.
 What this means is that a leader with good